 d (days).
 The multiplier for memory units is 1024.

-The configuration parameter settings can be established in a number of different ways:
+You can set the configuration parameter settings in a number of different ways:

-There is a number of parameter settings that are established when the EDB Postgres Advanced Server database product is built.
-These are read-only parameters, and their values cannot be changed.
-There are also a couple of parameters that are permanently set for each database when the database is created.
-These parameters are read-only as well and cannot be subsequently changed for the database.
+A number of parameter settings are set when the EDB Postgres Advanced Server database product is built.
+These are read-only parameters, and you can't change their values.
+A couple of parameters are also permanently set for each database when the database is created.
+These parameters are read-only and you can't later change them for the database.

 postgresql.conf.
 These settings are put into effect upon database server start or restart.
-Some of these initial parameter settings can be overridden as discussed in the following bullet points.
+You can override some of these initial parameter settings.
 All configuration parameters have built-in default settings that are in effect if not explicitly overridden.

 Configuration parameters in the